If you’re a label that already works with an aggregator, they’ll get your music on Spotify for you.

 These services handle the licensing and distribution of your artists’ music and also pay you royalties when fans stream your artists’ music on Spotify.
 There’s usually a small fee or percentage cut involved.
 Each service is unique, so be sure to do some homework before picking one.

 If you didn’t add your music to Spotify, it’s likely that your distributor did.
 For any problems, you can contact them directly.

 Otherwise, if you believe your music should not be on Spotify, fill out this form.

-Canvas is an 8-second visual loop that can be added to any of your tracks to appear in the Now Playing View in place of your album artwork.
-It's a new format for artistic expression on Spotify that we’re currently testing with a small group of artists.
-Check out our blog for updates.
+Canvas is an 8-second visual loop that can be added to any of your tracks to appear in the Now Playing View, in place of your album artwork.
+You can prepare them for upcoming releases, too.

 Canvas Content Policy